pachyderm/pachyderm/doc/enterprise/s3gateway.md

 You can delete a file in the `HEAD` of a Pachyderm branch by using the MinIO command-line interface:

-1. List the files in the iput repository:
+1. List the files in the input repository:

    * If you are using `minikube`, type: